jcowgar/xojo-option-parser/README.md

 License
 -------

-`xojo-option-parser` is licenses as LGPL v3.0.
+`xojo-option-parser` is licensed as LGPL v3.0.
 This basically means you can use the OptionParser in Open Source, Closed Source and Commercial applications free of charge.
 You are free to fork the library, make your own library, do whatever but the resulting library must remain open source.